Design Principles Guide by Andi Gugu

 Rule of thirds

 Divide your canvas into a 3×3 grid.
-Place key subjects at the four intersection points where the lines cross.
-This creates naturally balanced, interesting compositions.
+Place key subjects at the four intersection points.
+This creates compositions that feel naturally balanced and dynamically interesting, more engaging than centered compositions for most visual purposes.

 Golden ratio

 The ratio 1:1.618 appears throughout nature and human perception as inherently beautiful.
-Use it for proportioning text blocks, image crops, and layout divisions.
+Use it for proportioning text blocks, image crops, layout divisions, and the proportions of individual UI components.
+The golden rectangle produces compositions that feel effortlessly correct.

 Symmetry vs tension

-Symmetrical layouts feel stable and formal.
-Intentional asymmetry creates tension, energy, and visual interest.
-Choose based on the emotional tone you want to create.
+Symmetrical layouts feel stable, formal, and trustworthy.
+Intentional asymmetry creates energy, tension, and visual dynamism.
+The choice depends entirely on the emotional tone you want to communicate.
+Authority favors symmetry; creativity favors controlled asymmetry.

 White space is not empty space

-Novice designers fear empty space and fill every gap.
+Novice designers fear empty space and rush to fill every gap.
 Experienced designers treasure it.
-White space (or negative space) gives content room to breathe, makes key messages impossible to miss, signals quality and confidence, and dramatically reduces cognitive load.
-The more important something is, the more space you should give it.
+White space gives content room to breathe, makes key messages impossible to miss, signals quality and confidence, and dramatically reduces cognitive load.
+Research consistently shows that generous spacing increases comprehension and perceived premium quality.
+The more important something is, the more space it deserves around it.

 Alignment is equally critical, everything should align to something.
-Proper alignment creates invisible connections between elements and makes designs feel organized and professional.
-Even deliberate misalignment works better when you understand the underlying grid you're breaking.
+Proper alignment creates invisible connections between elements and makes designs feel organized and intentional.
+Even deliberate misalignment works powerfully once you understand the grid you're breaking from.
+The rule: break rules consciously, never accidentally.
+Random misalignment reads as error; intentional misalignment reads as style.

 Chapter 7 - Design Principles